-Students w education p ho meet the following requirements are eligible to participate in the virtual d in Clay County Schools as a full or part-time student. ent deadlines are the first week of each semester.
-The Superintendent may e enrollment after the established deadlines to accommodate student transfers district or other unusual circumstances. sfully complete a district defined virtual education orientation program/session with his/her family. chool system and/or state enrollment requirements for the county school system, , including health requirements such as immunizations, physicals, dentals, etc. chool system and/or state enrollment requirements for the course(s) in questior ns including successful completion of any prerequisite courses. n a minimum grade of a 70 percent on a numerical grade scale in courses uring the current academic year. ccess to consistent, daily internet service. eliable transportation to and from tutoring site for students with special needs. ☐ Maintair n weekly communication between online student and the school district.
+Students who meet the following requirements are eligible to participate in the virtual education program: ☐ Enrolled in Clay County Schools as a full or part-time student. ☐ Enrollment deadlines are the first week of each semester.
+The Superintendent may approve enrollment after the established deadlines to accommodate student transfers into the district or other unusual circumstances. ☐ Successfully complete a district defined virtual education orientation course/program/session with his/her family. ☐ Meet school system and/or state enrollment requirements for the county school system, including health requirements such as immunizations, physicals, dentals, etc. ☐ Meet school system and/or state enrollment requirements for the course(s) in questions including successful completion of any prerequisite courses. ☐ Maintain a minimum grade of a 70 percent on a numerical grade scale in courses taken during the current academic year. ☐ Have access to consistent, daily internet service. ☐ Have reliable transportation to and from tutoring site for students with special needs. ☐ Maintain weekly communication between online student and the school district.